-So you just received your long-awaited BSF egg jar!
+So you just received your BSF egg jar!
 And now you're wondering what to do next.
 Here are some steps I did, even when I didn't have everything ready.

 When Egg Jar First Arrived

 The first thing I did, honestly... was take some photos :) Really excited for its arrival.
 From that time on, I didn't open the lid just yet.
 And just like every person who's been on a long trip with bumps and bounces, I let it sit there and rest.
 This is partly, as you could say, to let it adapt to the new environment a bit.